 The groups involved in giving feedback cover a wide demographic cross-section.
-Included are Asian-Americans, African-Americans, Latinx and Native Americans.
+Included are Asian-Americans, African-Americans, Latinos, and Native Americans.
 A key component of the strategy is to have disparate communities of color unite to drive solutions to climate change and environmental justice.

 The mapping tool is free to the public.
 It is online and interactive so communities can determine where they stand in terms of being located near a toxic site, exposure to poisonous chemicals, density of automobile pollution, and more.
 All that’s needed is a zip code.

 Using the data from “census tracts,” a cumulative environmental health impact score is arrived at for each area, yielding a comparative environmental health risk factor across communities.

 I tested the map out, and was impressed with how many different ways I could cross-reference stats.

 I specifically looked at an area that had the highest rank of 10 for risk factors.
 The population demographic can then be broken down by age, sex, and race.
 For the locale I picked, I learned that 57 percent of the residents were Native American, 10 percent were Latino, 6 percent were multiracial, and the remainder were white.
 Drilling down further, descriptors showed:

 - No high school diploma was rated at 7.